Stella-Liyu-Zhang/having-fun-tickling-algorithms/BinaryTree.md

 **Breadth-First Search** is an algorithm to traverse or search in data structures like a tree or a graph.
 The algorithm starts with a root node and visit the node itself first.
 Then traverse its neighbors, traverse its second level neighbors, traverse its third level neighbors, so on and so forth.

+## 101. Symmetric Tree

+1) Iterative Solution

+    The logic is pretty clear:
+    1) First thing first, there is no need to check if the root is symmetric, and we don't need to push it onto the stack
+    2) every time we push the right and left nodes onto the stack, and we pop the left and right nodes, while checking:
+        - If both of them are null, good to continue
+        - If one of them is null while the other is not, return false
+        - if the values of left and right are different, return false
+    3) And for each pairs of left right, we want to push their four children onto the stack for further checking.
+    4) Until the last remaing pairs of left and right are both null, we quit the while loop.

+2) Recursive Solution

+## 112. Path Sum

+1) Iterative Solution

+2) Recursive Solution

+To do this problem recursively, we will
+- First, we will check if the root is null.
+If the root is null, we wil return false.
+- **ONLY IF** both the left child and right child are null, and the current root equals the deducted target sum of all the nodes in the path will we return true.
+    - how to recur?
+We will update the sum to be (sum-root.val) each time we recur

+## 106. Construct Binary Tree from Inorder and Postorder Traversal

+Given two integer arrays inorder and postorder where inorder is the inorder traversal of a binary tree and postorder is the postorder traversal of the same tree, construct and return the binary tree.

+Reflections:
+This problem is relatively hard to solve.